localstack/localstack-blog.github.io/content/2024-07-25-simulating-outages-for-local-cloud-apps-with-localstacks-chaos-api/index.md

 ## Introduction

-LocalStack's core cloud emulator provides the capability to emulate various AWS services, including Lambda, DynamoDB, ECS, and more, directly on your local machine.
-One notable feature of LocalStack is its support for advanced disaster recovery testing, including:
+Regardless of the precautions you take in developing your application and the reliability of cloud providers like AWS, incidents are unavoidable.
+They can be anything from as large-scale regional outage to as small as a request failing for reasons perhaps unknown.
+Common examples might include:

-* Region-wide outages
+-   Region-wide outages
-* DNS failovers
+-   DNS failovers
-* Service failures
+-   Service failures
-* Network faults
+-   Network faults

+The key is in building your application in such a way that it handles these situations gracefully.
+Chaos engineering is an approach that for testing these types of scenarios that can help you build a more resilient application.

+## Introducing the LocalStack Chaos API

-All these testing scenarios can be efficiently executed within LocalStack, providing thorough coverage for critical situations in a matter of minutes rather than hours or days.
+LocalStack's brand-new [Chaos API](https://docs.localstack.cloud/user-guide/chaos-engineering/chaos-api/) provide an easy way to implement chaos engineering experiments to test a wide variety of simulated outages and failures within your application safely, without impacting your production users.
+All the testing scenarios described above can be executed within LocalStack, providing thorough coverage for critical situations in a matter of minutes rather than hours or days.
-To simulate outages in LocalStack, you can use the [LocalStack Chaos API](https://docs.localstack.cloud/user-guide/chaos-engineering/chaos-api/) that enables you to run various chaos experiments on your local cloud application to monitor the system's response in situations where the infrastructure is compromised.

-This allows you to quickly experiment with different failure scenarios, allowing you to perform chaos testing at an early stage by introducing errors at the infrastructure level.
-This is valuable as it enables you to replicate conditions that might not be feasible to mimic unless deployed to a production environment.

 This blog will walk you through the process of setting up a cloud application on your local machine and leveraging the Chaos API to perform service failures in a local environment while using robust error handling to address and mitigate such issues.
 Furthermore, we will explore how to shift-left your chaos testing by integrating automated testing directly into your continuous integration workflow.